 Effects of domestic violence of any sort often reach into adulthood

 What is more, as numerous studies showed, the effects of growing up in a home where there’s domestic violence of any sort often reach into adulthood.
 Unfortunately, children from such homes often end up with a range of consequences, from behavioral problems, over the emotional disturbances, to the problems in their own marriages.
-Too many end up in criminal justice system, most commonly because of violent crimes.
+Too many end up in a criminal justice system, most commonly because of violent crimes.
 Others live a life of depression or anxiety, often thinking about suicide.
 And majority repeats their parents’ marriages in their own relationships.
-By living in the environment where it was normal for the father to abuse the mother, children learn that this is a norm.
-And they might not exhibit such belief, and they might even consciously be very strongly against it… but, as a psychotherapists’ practice shows, when the time comes and they get married, the pattern begins to emerge and their parents’ destinies are repeated.
+By living in an environment where it was normal for the father to abuse the mother, children learn that this is a norm.
+And they might not exhibit such a belief, and they might even consciously be very strongly against it… but, as a psychotherapists’ practice shows, when the time comes and they get married, the pattern begins to emerge and their parents’ destinies are repeated.
 Boys often grow up to be men who will succumb to the urge to abuse their wives physically or emotionally.
 And girls will become battered wives themselves, rationalizing how their marriages are different from those of their mothers, even though the similarity is uncanny.
 Aggression is seen as a valid way of dealing with frustration.
 It is intertwined with love and marriage, forming a cancerous web of cyclic abuse and affection that leaves no one unharmed.

 Effects of abuse transfers through generations